brandonpope/learning-R-for-analytics/README.md

 # Learning R For Analytics
 I created this repository for myself and others as a meta-resource to using R for analytics.
 The primary value for me comes from the organized documentation and interoperability across systems - I formerly had most of this information and links in various bookmark folders on multiple machines and in some onboarding materials I had developed at work.
+This also forced me to go through probably 200 bookmarks which I had casually marked, but then had no real ability to understand the organization/redundancy of the information I tried to bookmark.

 ## Design Decisions